Thumbsucker (film)

 Thumbsucker is a 2005 American independent comedy-drama film written and directed by Mike Mills in his feature directorial debut.
 The film stars Lou Taylor Pucci, Tilda Swinton, Vincent D'Onofrio, Kelli Garner, Benjamin Bratt, Vince Vaughn, and Keanu Reeves.
-The plot focuses on Justin Cobb, a teenager in suburban Oregon, as he copes with his thumb-sucking problem, romance, and his diagnosis with ADHD and subsequent experience using Ritalin.
+The plot focuses on Justin Cobb, a teenager in suburban Oregon, as he copes with his thumb-sucking problem, romance, and his diagnosis of ADHD, as well as his subsequent experience using Ritalin.
 The screenplay was adapted from the 1999 Walter Kirn novel of the same name.
-Swinton also served as an executive producer.
+Tilda Swinton also served as an executive producer.

 The film was shot on location in the Portland metropolitan area in 2003, and premiered at the Sundance Film Festival in January 2005.
 It received a limited release in the United States on September 16, 2005.

 Plot

-Justin Cobb is a shy 17-year-old in a family of four in suburban Oregon.
-He has a persistent thumb-sucking habit his father disapproves of, which has led to major orthodontic repair.
+Justin Cobb is a shy 17-year-old in a family of four, in suburban Oregon.
+He has a persistent thumb-sucking habit, that his father disapproves of, which has led to major orthodontic repair.
 He addresses his parents by their first names, Mike and Audrey, so as not to make his father feel old.
-Audrey, a registered nurse, is idly fascinated by actor Matt Schramm, entering a contest to win a date with him.
-She insists it is "innocent fun", but is inordinately concerned with looking attractive for the contest.
+Audrey, a registered nurse, is idly fascinated by actor, Matt Schramm, entering a contest to win a date with him.
+She insists it is "innocent fun," but is inordinately concerned with looking attractive for the contest.

-Justin struggles on his school's debate team, led by Mr. Geary which he joined to get closer to his environmentalist classmate Rebecca.
+Justin struggles on his school's debate team, led by Mr. Geary, which he joined to get closer to his environmentalist classmate, Rebecca.
 He tries to start a relationship with her, but she rejects him after he cannot open up to her about his thumb-sucking habit.

 At a regular checkup, Justin's orthodontist, Dr. Perry Lyman, indicates he can tell that Justin is still sucking his thumb, and attempts hypnosis, coaching Justin to find his power animal (a deer) and suggesting that his thumb will taste like echinacea.
 This works, and Justin finds his thumb distasteful, but falls deeper into frustration without the crutch.
 After Justin conspires with his brother to disrupt Dr. Lyman in a bicycle race with Justin's father, his school counselor prods the Cobbs to give him Ritalin.
 While his parents wring their hands over the idea, Justin insists that he needs the help.